Justice-Reaper/payloadSplitter/README.md

 # PayloadSplitter
-A Bash script to split large files into smaller chunks with customizable sizes.
-Features colored output, progress tracking, and automatic directory organization for efficient file management
+A Bash script to split large files into smaller chunks with customizable sizes

 # Help panel